PLY (file format): ASCII or binary format

 In the ASCII version of the format, the vertices and faces are each described one to a line with the numbers separated by white space.
 In the binary version, the data is simply packed closely together at the endianness specified in the header and with the data types given in the property records.
 For the common property list... representation for polygons, the first number for that element is the number of vertices that the polygon has and the remaining numbers are the indices of those vertices in the preceding vertex list.

 History

 The PLY format was developed in the mid-90s by Greg Turk and others in the Stanford graphics lab under the direction of Marc Levoy.
 Its design was inspired by the Wavefront .obj format.
 However, the Obj format lacked extensibility for arbitrary properties and groupings, so the property and element keywords were devised to generalize the notions of vertices, faces, associated data, and other groups.

+Example file

+The following is a full example of a PLY file which describes a cube mesh exported from Blender version 4.0.2: